 Frankincense is a great oil to scent the room with when you’re taking a moment to breath gently.
-Myrrh has a much subtler smell so doesn’t work that well in a burner, I prefer to massage this into my wrists to support connection with myself.
+Myrrh has a much subtler smell so is not so prominent in a burner, it’s quite sticky too so may be best avoided in diffusers incase it damages.
+I prefer to massage this into my wrists to support connection with myself.
 Click here to read my blog on using myrrh in this way.

 Can you see why frankincense and myrrh are used in skin care?
 The resin is healing the tree and the oil that is produced from the resin is used for it’s healing properties on our skin.
 Frankincense is one of the most popular ingredients in many skin care products.
 Myrrh is particularly affective in helping festering and difficult to heal wounds, especially in the mouth -it’s useful for mouth ulcers and popular in oral care for this reason (see my blog on gargling with myrrh for more details).
 I also like to use myrrh on dry, hard, cracked skin, it’s the base of my blend for scars and usually appears in the skin care products I make -it has recently been working wonders for a client with bed sores.